-UNIT 3 - RELATIONSHIPS WITH OUTDOOR ENVIRONMENTS
+UNIT 3 - CHANGING HUMAN RELATIONSHIPS WITH OUTDOOR ENVIRONMENTS

 The focus of this unit is the ecological, historical and social contexts of relationships between humans and outdoor environments in Australia.
-Case studies of impacts on outdoor environments are examined in the context of the changing nature of human relationships with outdoor environments in Australia.

-Students consider a number of factors that influence contemporary relationships with outdoor environments.
+Case studies of a range of impacts on outdoor environments are examined in the context of the changing nature of human relationships with outdoor environments in Australia over 60,000 years.
+Students consider several factors that influence relationships with outdoor environments.
 They also examine the dynamic nature of relationships between humans and their environment.

-Students are involved in one or more experiences in outdoor environments, including in areas where there is evidence of human interaction.
-Through these practical experiences, students are provided with the basis for comparison and reflection, and opportunities to develop theoretical knowledge and skills about specific natural environments.
+Students are involved in multiple experiences in outdoor environments, including in areas where there is evidence of human interaction.
+Through these practical experiences, students make comparisons between, and reflect upon, outdoor environments, as well as develop theoretical knowledge and skills about specific outdoor environments.
+Students undertake an independent investigation into the changing relationships with, and sustainability of, at least two different visited outdoor environments across both Units 3 and 4, which is assessed in Unit 4, Outcome 3.

-UNIT 4 - SUSTAINABLE OUTDOOR RELATIONSHIPS
+UNIT 4 - SUSTAINABLE OUTDOOR ENVIRONMENTS